sage-ke/sage-ke/README.md

 ## Education

 Bachelor of Science in Mathematics and Physics
-Meru university os science and technology
+Meru university of science and technology
 2022 – 2026

 ---